Buckingham & District U3A – Welcome!

 Membership

-Membership is open to individuals who are in their Third Age and are interested in participating in and furthering the work of The U3A, provided that they agree to abide by our Constitution and any membership conditions properly imposed by the Executive Committee and to pay their annual subscription by the due date.
+Membership is open to individuals who are in their Third Age, no longer in full-time work, and are interested in participating in and furthering the work of the U3A, provided that they agree to abide by our Constitution and any membership conditions properly imposed by the Executive Committee, and to pay their annual subscription by the due date.

 Our financial year runs from October until September the following year.
-Our annual membership subscription is £15 (which includes an affiliation fee to The Third Age Trust).
-See the membership page for more details.
+Our annual membership subscription is currently £15.00 (which includes an affiliation fee paid to The Third Age Trust).
+You can join online or by completing an offline application form.
+The membership page has more details, along with a joining link.

 Open Meetings